 We will review the information and respond to you by email.

-If your biological or adoptive parents are not living in the same household, your noncustodial parent must complete the Noncustodial Parent PROFILE Application on the College Board's website.
+If your biological or adoptive parents are divorced, separated, and are not living in the same household, your noncustodial parent must complete the Noncustodial Parent PROFILE form on the College Board's website.
 The College Board will email you instructions for completion of the online application to forward to your noncustodial parent.
 Your noncustodial parent's information will not be accessible to you and your custodial parent.

 Submit the Noncustodial Parent PROFILE form online by November 15 for early decision, February 15 for regular decision, or March 15 for transfer students.